Israel has killed nearly 19,000 children in Gaza war as strikes intensify

 The proposal includes the release of 200 Palestinian prisoners held in Israel and an unspecified number of imprisoned women and minors, in return for 10 living captives and the bodies of 18 dead from Gaza, according to a Hamas official.

-Two Egyptian security sources confirmed the details, and added that Hamas has requested the release of hundreds of detainees from Gaza as well.
+Two Egyptian security sources confirmed the details and added that Hamas has requested the release of hundreds of detainees from Gaza as well.

 Israel says a total of 50 captives remain in Gaza, 20 of them still alive.

-Qatar’s Ministry of Foreign Affairs spokesperson Majed Al Ansari said the 60-day truce deal would include “a pathway to a comprehensive agreement to end the war”.
+Qatari Ministry of Foreign Affairs spokesperson Majed al-Ansari said the 60-day truce deal would include “a pathway to a comprehensive agreement to end the war”.

-The proposal includes a partial withdrawal of Israeli forces, which presently occupy 75 percent of Gaza and the entry of more humanitarian aid into the enclave, where a population of 2.2 million people is increasingly facing an Israeli-induced famine.
+The proposal includes a partial withdrawal of Israeli forces, which presently occupy 75 percent of Gaza, and the entry of more humanitarian aid into the enclave, where a population of 2.2 million people is increasingly facing an Israeli-induced famine.

-Israel’s government has not officially responded, but Israeli media citing senior officials suggest the far-right government is dissatisfied with a limited prisoner-captive exchange and may insist on the release of all 50 Israeli captives as part of any deal.
+Israel’s government has not officially responded, but Israeli media, citing senior officials, suggest the government is dissatisfied with a limited prisoner-captive exchange and may insist on the release of all 50 Israeli captives as part of any deal.

-Al Jazeera’s senior political analyst, Marwan Bishara, said Israeli Prime Minister Benjamin Netanyahu has calculated that it’s no longer in his “interest” to agree to a partial ceasefire.
+Al Jazeera’s senior political analyst, Marwan Bishara, said Israeli Prime Minister Benjamin Netanyahu has calculated that it is no longer in his “interest” to agree to a partial ceasefire.

-“I think for him [Netanyahu] he is winning the war, for him Hamas is on the way to defeat, for him there’s a green light from Washington, and I just don’t think, except in a very, very exceptional circumstance, that he will agree,” to a deal, Bishara said.
+“I think for him [Netanyahu] he is winning the war; for him, Hamas is on the way to defeat; for him, there’s a green light from Washington; and I just don’t think, except in a very, very exceptional circumstance, that he will agree”, to a deal, Bishara said.

 Israeli tanks completed taking control of the Zeitoun suburb in Gaza City and continued to pound the nearby area of Sabra.
 Local health authorities said dozens of people had been trapped in their houses because of the shelling.

-Among them is Suha Maqat, a once celebrated para-athlete who is trapped in Gaza City, alone and blind in one eye.
+Among them is Suha Maqat, a once-celebrated para-athlete trapped in Gaza City, alone and blind in one eye.

-Like other Palestinians with disabilities, her situation means it’s impossible for her to follow Israel’s forced displacement orders – which has already forced thousands to flee over the past few days.
+Like other Palestinians with disabilities, her situation means it is impossible to follow Israel’s forced displacement orders, which have already forced thousands to flee over the past few days.

-Spokesperson for Gaza’s Civil Defence Mahmoud Bassal said the situation was “very dangerous and unbearable” in the Zeitoun and Sabra neighbourhoods of Gaza City, where he said “artillery shelling continues intermittently”.
+The spokesperson for the Palestinian Civil Defence, Mahmoud Basal, said the situation was “very dangerous and unbearable” in the Zeitoun and Sabra neighbourhoods, where he said “artillery shelling continues intermittently”.

-Sabra resident Hussein al-Dairi, 44, said “tanks are firing shells and mortars, and drones are firing bullets and missiles” in the neighbourhood.
+Sabra resident Hussein al-Dairi, 44, said that “tanks are firing shells and mortars, and drones, are firing bullets and missiles” in the neighbourhood.

 “We heard on the news that Hamas had agreed to a truce, but the occupation is escalating the war against us, the civilians,” he added.

-More Palestinians have also died from malnutrition and starvation, including three reported in the past 24 hours, Gaza’s Health Ministry said.
-It said 154 adults have died of malnutrition since late June, when it began counting such deaths, and 112 children have died of hunger since the war began.
+More Palestinians have also died from malnutrition and starvation, including three reported in the past 24 hours, Gaza’s Ministry of Health said.
+It said that 154 adults have died of malnutrition since late June, when it began counting such deaths, and 112 children have died of hunger since the war began.